 James was elected in December 2019 as the MP for North West Norfolk.

 Born in Norwich, James grew up in North Walsham and was lucky enough to win an assisted place at Norwich School.
-Although he went to London to study at Queen Mary University, and to work he has kept his strong links to the county - not least as a season ticket at Carrow Road!
-James fought North Norfolk at the 2017 general election and it has always been his ambition to represent Norfolk in parliament.
+Although he studied at Queen Mary University, and worked in London he has kept his strong links to the county - not least as a season ticket holder at Carrow Road!
+James fought North Norfolk at the 2017 general election and is proud to represent Norfolk in Parliament.

-Before being elected to Parliament, James had a number of roles in both the public and private sectors.
-Over the last six years he has been a Special Adviser to senior Cabinet ministers including the Defence Secretary and the then de facto Deputy Prime Minister.
-From July 2019 until the general election, James was a Senior Special Adviser to the Prime Minister in the Brexit Unit, helping secure the new Brexit deal.
+Before being elected to Parliament, James held roles in both the public and private sectors.
+He was a Special Adviser to senior Cabinet ministers including the Defence Secretary and the then de facto Deputy Prime Minister.
+From July 2019 until the general election, James was a Senior Special Adviser to the Prime Minister in the Brexit Unit.
 Prior to his roles in government, James worked in the private sector including for a consultancy advising major international business and for a leading mobile communications company.

-James is working to ensure that North West Norfolk benefits from the government's levelling up agenda including through his role on the King's Lynn Town's Fund Board.
+James is working to ensure that North West Norfolk benefits from the government's levelling up agenda including through his role on the King's Lynn Town's Fund Board which secured a £25 million Town Deal.
 He has championed #LoveWestNorfolk to support tourism and heritage which is an important part of the local economy.
 He is promoting the beautiful coastline, countryside and protecting chalk streams by working with the Norfolk Rivers' Trust, RSPB, National Trust and other local groups.
-He meets with Norfolk Police regularly to raise residents' issues and to be briefed on plans to cut crime, including tackling county lines drug gangs.
+He meets with Norfolk Police regularly to raise residents' issues and to be briefed on plans to cut crime.

-As well as supporting Norwich City, James is delighted that the Linnets have been promoted and looks forward to watching more games at the Walks when Covid-19 regulations allow.
+As well as supporting Norwich City, James regularly watches the Linnets at the Walks.

-He lives in the constituency and will often be found running, or cycling, around the countryside or on the coast.
+He lives in the constituency and will often be found running, or cycling, around the countryside or at the coast.